Star Clippers Review: Sailing the Caribbean on the Star Flyer

 Activities and entertainment

-Star Clippers’ cruises usually only have one day at sea, giving you full days ashore in different ports most of the time.
+Most Star Clippers’ cruises have just one day at sea, giving you full days ashore exploring different ports most of the time.

 Listen to port talks